qcif/daff-biosecurity-wf2/docs/src/end-user.md

 | host              | no       | The host or commodity that the sample was extracted from                                                            |

 <p class="alert alert-info">
-  From <code>v1.1</code> arbitrary fields in this file will be displayed in the workflow report
+  From <code>v1.1</code> any additional fields in this file will be displayed in the workflow report
 </p>

 ## BLAST - parsing the XML output